sgurleen/Cmpt459_Project/readme.md

 # Credit Score Prediction Project

 ## Overview

-This project involves building a machine learning pipeline to predict credit scores for customers using a dataset that includes features such as demographic information, income, loan details, and payment behaviors.
-The pipeline includes data cleaning, preprocessing, feature engineering, clustering, and classification using k-Nearest Neighbors (k-NN).
-Hyperparameter tuning and model evaluation are also performed to ensure optimal performance.
+The Credit Score Prediction Project highlights the implementation of a machine learning pipeline to predict credit scores for customers using a structured dataset.
+The pipeline incorporates comprehensive data cleaning, preprocessing, feature engineering, clustering, and classification, emphasizing hyperparameter tuning and model evaluation.
+It aims to transform raw financial and demographic data into actionable insights, aiding stakeholders in assessing creditworthiness efficiently.

+---

-## Problem Statement
+## Problem Definition

-The objective is to categorize individuals into predefined credit score categories based on financial and demographic information.
+The project addresses the challenge of categorizing individuals into predefined credit score categories (‘Poor,’ ‘Standard,’ ‘Good’) based on their financial and demographic profiles.
+This involves handling a dataset with missing values, anomalies, and diverse feature types, requiring a robust pipeline to preprocess, augment, and analyze data effectively.
+The goal is to develop a predictive model that achieves high accuracy while providing interpretable results for stakeholders, ensuring fair and effective credit score assessments.

+---
 ## Data
 The data consists of multiple rows per customer ID, representing different months.
 The dataset contains a mix of numerical and categorical features with missing values and anomalies.
 The data cleaning and preprocessing steps are critical for handling these challenges.
 There are 26 features originally.